looker/vizzy/src/VizzyUtils/Configuration/README.md

   */
   choices?: SelectOption[]
   /**
-  `parentKey` - The option key of the parent
+  `parentKey` - The option key of the parent.
+Option keys should contain at least two parts and be written/referenced in camelCase.
   */
   parentKey: string
   /**